aspectlab/tripletpapertexture/README.md

 Steps to reproduce the results:

-1. First, create a directory with the following contents:<br>
+1. First, clone this repository which should result in a directory with the following contents:<br>
     checkpoints/         -- empty directory, stores checkpoints during training<br>
     data/train/          -- directory containing 1597 training image files<br>
     data/test/           -- directory containing 420 test image files<br>